stojanov/async/notes.md

 for stuff not handled by epoll, provide our own, maybe delegate actual io work to our own event loop in addition to epoll

-software timer thread uses sparse set, try to avoid re allocating, dynamic freq for timer
+software timer thread uses sparse set(linked list of sparse set contigious memory blocks, top level indexing as well), try to avoid re allocating, dynamic freq for timer

 util:
     push to channel when timeout, built in